parttio/breeze-theme/README.md

 ## Running the application

-To run the project during development, run `mvn jetty:run`
+To run the project during development, run the `Main.java` class from your IDE.
+Alternatively, run `mvn exec:java`.

 ## Cutting releases